(Between Koguchi and Ukegawa in Hongu, either direction)

 There are public buses to/from Koguchi.
 Coming from the Hongu area a transfer at Kanmaru is needed.

 There are limited direct busses to/from Shingu, otherwise, a transfer at Kanmaru is needed (pictured right)

 NOTE: bus times are sometimes different on weekends and weekdays.

 Koguchi Bus Timetables

 No place to stay in Koguchi?

 There are limited rooms in the tiny Koguchi settlement.
-If there is no accommodation available then taking an early morning bus to Koguchi to begin the walk is recommended.
+If there is no accommodation available then taking an early morning bus to Koguchi from Hongu or Shingu and then walk back to the Ukegawa trailhead in Hongu is recommended.

 The earliest bus departing from Hongu Taisha-mae Bus Stop is at 6:45.
 This bus passes through Yunomine, Watarase and Kawayu onsen areas and eventually to Kanmaru (transfer) and then to the Kogumotori-goe trailhead at Kowaze.